Angolan Navy: History

-Modernization
+Twenty-first century

 Angola's oil wealth allowed it to rebuild its navy.
 It was reported in 2009 that Angola was hoping to sign a US$800m deal with Germany for 3 new border protection Fast Attack Craft, probably Lurssen PV80's.
 They were still trying to complete the deal in 2011 and there has been no word on it since.

 In December 2013 it was reported that Angola would be buying a package of old ships from the Spanish Navy.
 Príncipe de Asturias (R11) a small (16,000t) Harrier carrier, to be transferred along with Pizarro (L42) a Newport class landing ship, Diana (F32) a Descubierta class corvette converted to minesweeper support ship, Chilreu (P61) lead ship of its class of ocean patrol vessels, and Ízaro (P27) an Anaga class patrol ship.
 This deal never came to pass.

+The Angolan Government contracted a EURO 1 Billion contract that was signed in 2021 to modernize their Navy.
+The EDGE Group, a UAE based defence conglomerate compromising of 25 companies are the selected supplier.
+The EDGE Group will construct three advanced 71-meter light corvettes for the Angolan Navy as well as a number of inshore patrol vessels and transport ships, incorporating technology from the French Constructions Mécaniques de Normandie shipyard.
+An integrated logistic support package is included in the deal.
+Two will be manufactured in Cherbourg and one in Abu Dhabi.
+These ships will be some of the most advanced warships in their class in Africa.

+The corvettes are the proven Baynunah-class corvette (Mark II variant of the BR71 MKI design), which is currently in service with the United Arab Emirates Navy.
+On or about March 7, 2026, the lead corvette was launched.
+Sea trials and final customer delivery expected in October 2026.
+CMN has already delivered two 70 metre LCT-2000 landing craft, three Ocean Eagle 43 patrol and support vessels to Angola.